You can find Part I of the series here

 Because on the surface it’s a neat piece of storytelling.

 Screen adaptations have to neaten and contain, pull in tendrils of nuance or contradiction to tidier packages.
 And they have to get information across fast.
 A reader will allow themselves to be confused and uncertain for a while; a film viewer needs to be caught up quickly.

 Films also need to work visually, of course.
-It’s one thing to have a character shape-shifting abut on the page and another on the screen where we are so reliant on the visuals to understand things by, and by which to invest emotion and interest.
+It’s one thing to have a character shape-shifting about on the page and quite another on the screen, where we are so reliant on the visuals by which to understand things, and by which to invest emotion and interest.

 I went to a Q&A with some of the lead creatives from the His Dark Materials TV series recently, and Russell Dodgson, head of VFX for the production on behalf of Framestore, half-joked that though the trilogy was packed with interesting ideas fans really focused on dæmons because “people love talking animals.”

 It would be unfair to treat this as anything other than an off-the-cuff comment not meant fully seriously.
 But it does tally with something of the lack of understanding of the storytelling around dæmons shown in the series which I’m going to come to later on.